Legonzaur/blog/_posts/2023-07-04-tone-v2-technical-analysis-en.markdown

 tags: data_analysis videogame_modding northstar titanfall_2 technical
 lang: en
 ---
-Creating Tone hasn't been made in one go.
+Tone didn't just get created all in one go.
 Because multiple programs needed to be created, a Github organization has been created.
 You can find it here:  [ToneAPI Github org][Github].

 At the day I write this article, Tone is running on its second major version.
 ## V 1.0
 Tone was at first very simple.
-The project started almost from scatch, two months after Northstar released an update allowing mods to create HTTP requests from the game.
+The project started almost from scratch, two months after Northstar released an update allowing mods to create HTTP requests from the game.
 ![Northstar update announcement](/assets/images/Northstar%20HTTP%20announcement.png)

 To make it work, three programs were needed